Austin-X/Austin-X/README.md

 ### 👋 Hi there, I'm a student specializing in computer science at the University of Toronto.
+I specialize in backend, but I can do frontend as well.
 I like creating projects, solving coding problems, and learning new tools. :octocat: 🌃

 # Languages (Mastery)
 From left to right: Java<br/><br/>